OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 ~~~~~~
 In the CF-1.8 compliant driver, a single layer corresponds to a single
 **geometry container** within a CF-1.8 compliant netCDF file.
 A geometry container, per
-the CF-1.8 specification, is referred to by another variable that is referred to by another
+the CF-1.8 specification, is referred to by another variable
-(presumably data variable) through the **geometry** attribute.
+(presumably a data variable) through the **geometry** attribute.
 When reading
 a CF-1.8 compliant netCDF file, all geometry containers within the netCDF file
 will be present in the opened dataset as separate layers.